HTTPArchive/almanac.httparchive.org/src/content/en/2021/accessibility.md

  {{ figure_markup(
   image="{# TODO #}",
-  caption="How required inputs are specified", description="`required` attribute is used on 64.3% of desktop sites and 65.7% of mobile sites, `aria-required` is used by 32.3% and 31.6%, asterick is used by 21.9% and 22.3%, `required` and `aria-required` is used by 7.4% and 7.7%, asterick and `aria-required` is used by 7.3% and 8.2%, asterick and `required` us used by 7.1% and 6.3%, and all thress are used by 0.8% of sites on both.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQf4cxIC7ywDV-K2RpfaTeCYI4URyJE1air8BCAxoOw7VW9MjGRQfwHuILvhw-6UmcWnsrAJ0-1TTD_/pubchart?oid=1608381516&format=interactive", sheets_gid="2064792791", sql_file="form_required_controls.sql",
+  caption="How required inputs are specified", description="A bar chart showing the `required` attribute is used on 64.3% of desktop sites and 65.7% of mobile sites, `aria-required` is used by 32.3% and 31.6%, asterick is used by 21.9% and 22.3%, `required` and `aria-required` is used by 7.4% and 7.7%, asterick and `aria-required` is used by 7.3% and 8.2%, asterick and `required` us used by 7.1% and 6.3%, and all thress are used by 0.8% of sites on both.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQf4cxIC7ywDV-K2RpfaTeCYI4URyJE1air8BCAxoOw7VW9MjGRQfwHuILvhw-6UmcWnsrAJ0-1TTD_/pubchart?oid=1608381516&format=interactive", sheets_gid="2064792791", sql_file="form_required_controls.sql",